phtnnz/astro/README.md

 - Build JSON sequences from target templates and observation data in CSV format
 - Test Hakos roof and parked status
 - Data packing with 7-zip and upload
+- Analysis of autofocus results with CSV output
 - Count # of frames in data directory, output CSV for Astrobin import
 - Process MPC ACK mails and retrieve observations from MPC WAMO
 - Process MPC 1992 and ADES reports, retrieve observations from MPC WAMO